Ottoman wars in Europe: Croatia

 After the fall of the Kingdom of Bosnia into Ottoman hands in 1463, the southern and central parts of the Kingdom of Croatia remained unprotected, the defense of which was left to Croatian gentry who kept smaller troops in the fortified border areas at their own expense.
 The Ottomans meanwhile reached the river Neretva and, having conquered Herzegovina (Rama) in 1482, they encroached upon Croatia, skillfully avoiding the fortified border towns.
 A decisive Ottoman victory at the Battle of Krbava Field shook all of Croatia.
 However, it did not dissuade the Croats from making persistent attempts at defending themselves against the attacks of the superior Ottoman forces.
-After almost two hundred years of Croatian resistance against the Ottoman Empire, victory in the Battle of Sisak marked the end of Ottoman rule and the Hundred Years' Croatian–Ottoman War.
+After almost two hundred years of Croatian resistance against the Ottoman Empire victory in the Battle of Sisak marked the end of Ottoman rule and the Hundred Years' Croatian–Ottoman War.
 The Viceroy's army, chasing the fleeing remnants at Petrinja in 1595, sealed the decisive Croatian victory.

-Conquest of central parts of Hungarian Kingdom
+Habsburg lands

-The Kingdom of Hungary, which at the time spanned the area from Croatia in the west to Transylvania in the east, was also gravely threatened by Ottoman advances.
-The origins of such a deterioration can be traced back to the fall of the Árpád ruling dynasty and their subsequent replacement with the Angevin and Jagiellonian kings.
-After a series of inconclusive wars over the course of 176 years, the kingdom finally crumbled in the Battle of Mohács of 1526, after which most of it was either conquered or brought under Ottoman suzerainty.
+The Ottomans raided Carniola in 1469 and launched almost annual raids into Styria after 1471.
+In 1477, Ottoman forces led by Ömer Bey and Skender Pasha conducted a major raid into Carniola, Styria, Carinthia, and Friuli.
+The raiders, primarily light cavalry known as akinjis, penetrated deep into Habsburg and Venetian territory, causing widespread devastation.
+Carinthia saw five Turkish incursions into its territory between 1473 and 1483, with much plundering and killing at the hands of Ottoman cavalry.
+These raids led to the Carinthian Peasant Revolt of 1478, as peasants, left unprotected by the nobility, tried to defend themselves and formed a peasants' league to organize their own defense.
+The raids also prompted the construction of defensive structures like fortified churches and castles (tabor).
+In 1491, Ottoman raids in the Habsburg territories of Styria and Carniola ended after a significant defeat at the Battle of Vrpile.